eclipse/vorto/docs/documentation/overview/introduction.md

 **Information model wizard**
 Information models represent the capabilities of a particular type of device in its entirety.
 An information model contains one or more function blocks.
 Vorto provides an UI wizard to create an information model project and all required resources.

+**Mapping model wizard**
+Vorto provides an Eclipse project wizard to create a mapping model from existing Datatype, Function block, or Information models.

 **DSL editors**
 The new Domain-specific Language (DSL) is a simple way to define and read datatype models, function block models and information models without the need to understand XML, XSD or even Java.
 On-the-fly auto-completion and validation lets you create the named models even faster than ever.